Public-Private Partnerships:UM in Ethical Standards

 Strict guarantees

 However, such transfers cannot take place without strict safeguards to rule out any suspicion of conflicts of interest between private companies and public research institutions.
-At the national level, while the Public Service Ethics Commission had previously been responsible for overseeing this process, this responsibility was transferred on February 1 to the High Authority for Transparency in Public Life.
+At the national level, while the Civil Service Ethics Commission had previously been responsible for this oversight, this role was transferred on February 1 to the High Authority for Transparency in Public Life.

 From the public sector to the private sector?

-For a researcher working in the public sector, there are three scenarios in which they may need to request authorization from their employer to contribute their expertise, receive additional compensation, or even acquire an equity stake in a private-sector company.
+For a researcher working in the public sector, there are three scenarios in which they may need to request authorization from their employer to contribute their expertise, receive additional compensation, or even acquire an equity stake in the private sector.

-Second scenario: a request for scientific consultation.
+Second scenario: a request for scientific assistance.
 The researcher does not wish to start a business themselves, but a company is interested in developing their innovation and wishes to benefit from their expertise.
 Here again, the Advisory Committee on Research Ethics is consulted to ensure that the conditions are met, particularly the absence of a conflict of interest.
 “Several articles of the Research Code set out specific requirements for this type of case.
-For example, the researcher must not have acquired an equity stake in the company within the three years preceding their request,” explains Bénédicte Labat.
+For example, the researcher must not have acquired a stake in the company’s capital within the three years preceding their request,” explains Bénédicte Labat.
 The researcher may then devote up to 50% of their working time to the company, in addition to their laboratory research.

 Nine opinions issued